Executive Function Skills Coaching for Adults

 What does the coaching programme look like?

-After an initial meeting of between 1-2 hours, when we set some initial goals, the coaching programme starts.
-The programme is bespoke so depending on your needs, the sessions are anywhere from between 20 minutes to an hour once or twice a week or every fortnight depending on your schedule and your bespoke goals.
+It is important to us that we spend time getting to know you, where you are and where you want to get to; the first few sessions will focus on setting some initial goals and also some deep work looking into your values.
+Our programme is bespoke so depending on your needs and goals, the sessions are anywhere from between 20 minutes to an hour, once or twice a week or every fortnight depending on your schedule and your bespoke goals.

 The sessions will be a mixture of online and face to face meetings depending on your goals and your location.
 In these sessions you will review your progress against your goals and discuss how the strategies you are using are working for you.
 Depending on progress you might work with your coach to tweak the strategies to make them more effective for you, before committing to a plan for the next week.
 Research shows that it takes at least 6 weeks of effort before a new habit becomes embedded so regular meetings are a really important part of process.
 Sometimes you may need more support, if you are finding a new strategy difficult to master and then we might recommend some more regular check-ins of 15- 20 minutes to assess how you are getting on and keep you motivated.